-Services, if offered at all by the authority, shall be available on a basis that is not related to an extended agreement, as well as on the basis of such agreements.
+Services, if offered at all by the authority, shall be available on a basis that is not related to an extended agreement, as well as based on such agreements.

 This provision excludes centrally funded premises and liability insurance.

 8.5 Teachers' Pensions